andreassteinmann/cla-test-public-code/README.md

-# CLA - Test Public Code Repo
+# CLA Test - This is the Public PWA Code Repository

 This is the readme file.